CubeFlix/nn/README.md

 The project is split into several files, each one responsible for a specific part of the network.
 However, the three main files are `network.go`, which contains the main code for the layers and activation functions. `matrix.go` contains the code for the custom matrix system.
 Finally, `model.go` contains code for `Model` objects and bundles the entire project together.

-Currently (as of 9/3/22) the only full neural network test for `nn` is in `sine_test.go`, which models regression for a sine wave.
+Currently (as of 9/14/22) the only two full neural network examples are "sine_test.go" and "iris_test.go".

 This project is INCOMPLETE, but in a usable state.
 -----